elyra-ai/canvas/docs/pages/01-canvas-components.md

 <img src="../assets/cc-elements.png" width="900" />

-* [Flow editor](01.01-flow-editor.md) - the main area of the UI where the flow is displayed and edited
+* [Flow editor](01.01-flow-editor.md) - the main area of the UI where the flow is displayed and edited.
 * [Palette](01.02-palette.md) - a set of node templates that can be dragged to the canvas to create new nodes
-* [Context menu](01.03-context-menu.md) - a menu of options for nodes, comments, etc
+* [Context menu](01.03-context-menu.md) - a menu of options for nodes, comments, etc.
 * [Context toolbar](01.04-context-toolbar.md) - a menu of options for nodes, comments, etc presented as a small toolbar
-* [Toolbar](01.05-toolbar.md) - a set of tools across the top of the UI
+* [Toolbar](01.05-toolbar.md) - a set of tools across the top of the UI.
-* Notification panel - a panel for displaying runtime and other messages to your user
+* [Notification panel](01.06-notification-panel.md) - a panel for displaying runtime and other messages to the user.
-* State Tag - a small pill shaped component that appears over the canvas to indicate its state: locked or read-only.
+* [State Tag](01.07-state-tag.md) - a small pill-shaped component that appears over the canvas to indicate its state: locked or read-only.
+* [Tooltips](01.08-tooltips.md) - information tips displayed when the mouse cursor is over an object.

-In addition, there are three optional panels where application specific output can be displayed such as properties, log info or data previews.
+In addition, there are [three optional panels](01.09-panels.md) where application specific output can be displayed such as properties, log info or data previews.
 <img src="../assets/cc-panels.png" width="900" />